Exciting news: British Assessment Bureau will rebrand as Amtivo in Autumn 2026! Find out more here >>

 Certification Regulations

-British Assessment Bureau Limited (“BAB”) is a certification body accredited by the United Kingdom Accreditation Service (“UKAS”) to provide the audit and certification of Client’s management systems to relevant standards.
+British Assessment Bureau Limited t/a Amtivo (“BAB”) is a certification body accredited by the United Kingdom Accreditation Service (“UKAS”) to provide the audit and certification of Client’s management systems to relevant standards.
 These Certification Regulations set out the respective obligations of BAB and the Client to each other in relation to all activities that form part of the certification process (“Certification Activities”) carried out by, or on behalf of, BAB.

 1. BAB shall perform the Certification Activities using reasonable care and skill.
 Where BAB has subcontracted aspects of the Certification Activities to a third party, BAB shall remain legally responsible for the Certification Activities.